Do You Know About Every Florida Mugshot Law?

 By directing legislation towards the mugshot sites it makes the process easier for you.
 Designing legislation for entities or people that solicitor accepts payment for the removal of posted mugshot photos.
 The legislation requires such publications to remove mugshot within 10 days of receiving an official request to do so.
 Should they fail to remove the mugshot in 10 days?
 You can sue the firm for an injunction to force them to remove the photo.
 The judge presiding over the litigation can impose penalties on the company of $1, 000 per day for non-compliance.
 Suing a website in some cases works under the Florida Deceptive and Unfair Trade Practices Act.

 In addition, it’s necessary to keep in mind that this legislation only applies to websites that accept money.
 You cannot ask for payment in exchange for removing the mugshots.
 To get around this law, several websites have changed their policies and no longer accept payments to remove mugshots.
 In many circumstances, it’s still possible for us to convince websites to remove mugshots.
-The mugshot removal legislation became effective July 1, 2018.
+The mugshot removal legislation became effective on July 1, 2018.
 Call now if you or someone you know needs a mugshot removed online.
 In conclusion, knowing the Florida mugshot law can save you much time and wasted effort.